Latest update: 29-01-2023

 Drones are basically mobile guns in space.
 Just like ships, they have structure-, armor- and shield-hitpoints.
-Like turrets they have an optimal range, speed; tracking, different damage profiles; maximum velocity and – very important – a Damage Modifier.
-And some nice advantage over turrets: They don’t need ammunition and can swapped mid-fight.
+Like turrets, they have an optimal range, speed; tracking, different damage profiles; maximum velocity and – very important – a Damage Modifier.
+And some nice advantage over turrets: They don’t need ammunition and can be swapped mid-fight.

 2. T1, T2 and Faction – What’s the difference?

 If you compare all those attributes you can see that the ‘Augmented’ drones are the ones with the biggest damage potential as they have the highest Damage Modifier.
 Also the ‘Augmented’ and ‘Integrated’ variations deal mixed damage which makes them more versatile when fighting different types of NPCs.
 ‘Augmented’ drones are also faster than their T2 counterparts.

-The variant of the respective empires however have the better tracking, coming into play when you want to hit small and/or fast targets like Elite NPC Frigates.
+The variant of the respective empires, however, have better tracking, coming into play when you want to hit small and/or fast targets like Elite NPC Frigates.

 The following comparison of light combat drones are ordered after the Damage Modifier from highest to lowest.

 3. The “Best” Drone

 As always in EVE – it depends.
-First on your skills, then on how much money you can spend, what you want to shoot, and how likely it is to loose the drones.
+First on your skills, then on how much money you can spend, what you want to shoot, and how likely it is to lose the drones.

 But if money was no concern you can order the drones from best to worst like that:

 ‘Augmented’ > Navy/Fleet > T2 > ‘Integrated’ > T1

 The reason I rank Navy/Fleet drones over T2 are simply more hitpoints and tracking, and – in some cases – higher speed than their T2 equivalents.

 The same basically applies to every size of combat drone.
 You can get light, medium and heavy combat drones.
 The larger, the slower but also more base damage and slower tracking.